-This contest is aimed at students between 5th and 12th grade.
+This contest is for teachers with students between 5th and 12th grade.
 Each podcast should be between three and 12 minutes long.

-Come back here between Jan.
-1, and March 31 to submit your podcast.
 We'll announce our winners in April.
-The winning podcast submissions will be featured in segments on Morning Edition and All Things Considered.
+The winning podcast submissions will be featured in segments on Morning Edition or All Things Considered.